Cool Old Games

 Egyptian Ratscrew

-Egyptian Ratscrew is an Egytian card game based on matching.
+Egyptian Ratscrew is an Egyptian card game based on matching.
 This is suitable for 3 players or more, and played using the standard 52-card deck.
 At each turn, players play out their cards to the table without looking.
-Once a face card or an Ace is played, the following player gets a certain number of chances to play another high rank card.
+Once a face card or an Ace is played, the following player gets a certain number of chances to play another high-rank card.
 This continues until player is unable to beat it, the last person to beat it takes the pile.
 The goal of the game is to obtain all the cards by constantly winning.

 Slapping Egyptian Ratscrew

 Following similar rules to Egyptian Ratscrew, many prefer to implement the slapping rule, inspired by the Slapjack card game.
 Instead of beating cards, all players are to slap the pile when a face or Ace card gets revealed.
 The first player to slap the pile takes it all.
-This results in a faster-paced game, and prevents bad-technique.
-As expected, penalties are set if a player slaps incorrectly.
+This results in a faster-paced

 Conquian

 A game of Spanish origin, Conquian is a game based on the rules of Rummy, and is immensely popular in Egypt.
-The game suits 2 or more players, and is played using 40-card decks (52-card decks with 8, 9 and 10s removed).
+The game suits 2 or more players, and is played using 40-card decks (52-card decks with 8, 9, and 10s removed).
 The game focuses on matching, and involves the building of a full meld.
-Each turn, players draw 1 from the discard or draw pile, and at the end of their turn discard a card of their choosing.
+At each turn, players draw 1 from the discard or draw pile, and at the end of their turn discard a card of their choosing.
 The first player to complete a full meld is the winner.

 Ashok